Set Up and Connect the Couchbase Java SDK

 -

-Install Apache Maven (version 3+)
+You have installed Apache Maven (version 3+).

 The easiest way to install and manage Java SDKs and Maven on your machine is through SDKMan.
 After following the instructions to install SDKMan, open a terminal window and run the commands |